chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 ---

-## Call `React.useState`'s update function with new state
+## Call `React.useState`'s update function with the new state

-The second value that we get from `React.useState` is a state set function.
+The second value which we get from `React.useState` is a state set function.
 Assign that function to a local variable by destructuring it from the returned array.
 Then call the set function in the button's `onClick` event handler.

 <small>_(To toggle the next state, invert the current state with `!` operator.)_</small>